Kik449/musicterm/README.md

 # Musicterm
-A python program to listen to music in terminal.
+A python program to listen to music from INTERNET in terminal.

 ## Dependencies
 They are some python3 libraries: **pytube**, **pyfiglet**, **youtube-search-python** and **colorama**.